iSumsoft» SQL Server » How to Reset Forgotten SA Password in SQL Server 2008 R2

 Updated:

-Method 1: Reset SQL Server 2008 R2 forgotten SA password through Management Studio
+Step-by-Step Guide: Reset SQL Server 2008 R2 SA Password via Management Studio

-Step 1: Launch SQL Server Management Studio.
-Select Windows Authentication to connect to server.
+Step 1: Launch SQL Server Management Studio and select Windows Authentication to establish a secure server connection.

 select Windows Authentication to connect to server